JET2793/PhD_Scripts/README.md

 # PhD_Scripts
-Selection of scripts used for data analysis and presentation of experimental data
+Selection of figures generated using matplotlib following data analysis using SciPy, NumPy, and pandas (amongst other packages).
+Scripts will appear here shortly following removal of references to controlled data.